mattermost/mattermost-plugin-gitlab/docs/setup/installation.md

 1. Go to **Main Menu &gt; Plugin Marketplace** in Mattermost
 2. Search for "gitlab" or manually find the plugin from the list and click **Install**
-3. After the plugin has downloaded and been installed, click the **Configure** button
+3. After the plugin has downloaded and been installed, click the **Configure** button.

 ### Manual Installation